gasduster99/sppComp/try1/try1_2.md

 <!--mlik , , , , , , -->                        <!--$pr(M|y)$  $\approx0$     5.370390e-275 2.496899e-265  4.870208e-125 $\approx1$ 5.357171e-11 2.083286e-17-->
 <!--prob , , , , , , -->                        <!-- -69074.74, -68665.55, -68643.29, -68320.26, -68034.02, -68057.67, -68072.43-->

-Table(XX) displays the relative support for the model structure on the
+Table$(Predictor)$ displays the relative support for the model structure on the
 $\beta^{(t)}_{m\eta}$ time parameters.
 From M1 to M4 the models represent a spectrum of models with an increasing potential of shrinkage among time parameters. <!--which decrease in the possible number of implied parameters.-->